ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### R1D19: February 4, 2018 - Time spent, 1 hour

+**Today's Progress**: Worked on Alaskana Explorer.
+Made display more mobile friendly and styled images as Bootstrap thumbnails.
+Identified and fixed a few more display breaking issues.

+**Thoughts**: Mostly tweaking today.
+I wasn't particularly motivated to code today.
+I wasn't crazy about breaking my streak, so I pulled it together and coded.
+Learning that just because something is flagged as "Alaska Digitization Project" doesn't mean it is actually digitized.

+It was a good feeling to get the mobile display working.
+Tomorrow I'll run the WAVE accessiblity evaluation tool on it.
+I know I'll get dinged for missing img alt tags, but I'm not sure how to solve that.
+Will work on the other issues.
+After that, will likely try to figure out how to provide paging through results.

+**Link(s) to work**
+1. National Archives Alaskana Explorer - https://ddcornwall.github.io/nara-alaskana/

 ### R1D18: February 3, 2018 - Time spent, 1 hour

 **Today's Progress**:  Worked on Alaskana Explorer.
 Fixed display issues.
 Application reports when less than ten results are retrieved.